-9 Hidden Costs of Doing Business That Can Hold You Back
+9 Hidden Costs of Business

 It costs money to make money.
 It’s a basic business principal that business owners are largely OK with.
 “I’ll spend X to make my product because people will pay Y to get it and Y is greater than X.” And that’s how money is made.

 Then it’s like an eighth-grade math problem: Solve for X.

 The cost of doing business is far more than just materials, rent and wages.
 There are expenses that have a way of sneaking up on business owners, making X a bit of a moving target.
 Here is a list of some of the most common hidden costs of doing business:

 Ever lose a sock in the dryer?
 You’re never sure where it went, but you know you have to buy new socks.
 This can be true of your inventory.
 Employees stealing, customers shoplifting and clerical errors all lead to costly reductions in your inventory.
 Each one comes at a cost.

 Business owners know they have to pay employees, but if you suffer from a high turnover rate, the costs skyrocket.
 The investment it takes to search for, select and train a new employee is substantial, and the more it happens, the more it costs.
 A good thing to consider is an employee retention program as part of your business model.

 3) Employee Benefits

 A paycheck is more than the dollar amount owed.
 Taxes, benefits and perks all need to be included.
 Are you a restaurant that feeds your employees?
 Do you give an employee discount?
 The true cost is closer to 40% greater than the salary alone.